 It was not pleasant, to say the least.
 I said many things, much much worse than “owchies!”

 I ran back to bed, wrapping a blanket around my head (so as to escape any form of light) and, naturally, assumed the fetal position.
 I remembered a friend of mine having to deal with an incident with their eyes, which turned out to be computer vision syndrome or something along those lines.

 I laid there for a while, but when tears streamed out of my eye, I actually turned on the light (voluntarily dealing with the pain it produced) in order to verify that it was water coming out of my eye and not blood.

 It hurt that bad.

-Being not quite sure what the hell had happened to my eye, and equally unsure of how to proceed with my life, I did what any independent twenty-six year old male would do.
+Most people, in this situation, would have contacted their doctor.
+Others would have used their preferred type of pain relief, whether that is something like ibuprofen or a strain of marijuana like Gorilla glue 4 which has the ability to reduce pain.
+Being not quite sure what the hell had happened to my eye, and equally unsure of how to proceed with my life, I did what any independent twenty-six-year-old male would do.